-While you can freely request and obtain your public records, they seldom come for free.
-Securing copies of public documents often involve administrative fees—and your time to track them down.
-Costs vary by state and municipality, but they can range from a few dollars to more than $25, and printing and postage costs may be extra.
-The time required for you to receive each record varies as well, from a couple of days to two weeks or more.
+While you can freely request and obtain your public records, they are seldom actually free.
+Securing copies of public documents often involves administrative fees—and your time to track them down.
+Costs vary by state and municipality, but they can range from a few dollars to more than $25, per record, and printing and postage costs may be extra.
+The time required for you to receive each record varies as well, from a couple of days to two weeks or more per record.

 In light of the necessary investment in costs and time, using a commercial service to run a self background check often proves faster, simpler, and even more affordable than taking the do-it-yourself approach.

 If you’ve lived in multiple states and jurisdictions, the cost of retrieving driving records alone can quickly equal the cost of a commercial background check that’s often simpler, faster, and more comprehensive than a do-it-yourself check.

 What Kind of Check to Run?